Skip to Content

 One of the best things about tacos or taco bars is the ability to customize the sides to please a wide range of tastebuds.
 Just don’t refer to them as Baja tacos if you veer too far away from the holy fish-trinity of white fish, cabbage slaw and a creamy sauce (typically a white sauce).

-One of the best things about tacos of any kind is that they are easy to customize for individual tastes.
 Whether cooking for a crowd, a small family or just one or two, the best way to serve tacos is to lay out a range of accompaniments and allow people to assemble their own.

 • Shredded cabbage slaw: